 Preventive measures are always more cost-effective than repairing or replacing your floors.
 It’s best to remember a few tips to protect your floors.

-• If you will be away for an extended period, ask a neighbour or friend to check on your home, especially during colder months.
+- If you will be away for an extended period, ask a neighbor or friend to check on your home, especially during colder months.
 Alternatively, shutting off the main water supply can prevent potential flooding or leaks.

 When to Call a Professional for Water Damage Repair